dreignier/playground-qZqn74B4/part5/statement.md

 # Prepare for the future

 Browsers will abandon synchronous requests.
 We can't avoid that.
 One day it will just stop working.
-Some recent Javascript frameworks (like [AngularJS](https://angularjs.org/)) forbid synchronous requests.
+Some recent JavaScript frameworks (like [AngularJS](https://angularjs.org/)) forbid synchronous requests.
 You have to be ready for the asynchronous.

 # Are there any downsides ?